Google Tag

 Along with the Congress there were other organizations, which were established outside the Congress and fought for Indian's right for self-definition.
 Among them were Home Rule League which was established by an Englishwomen, Mrs. Annie Besant.
 Hindu Mahasabha and Rashtriya Swayamsevak Sangh which, were Hindu nationalist organizations.
 And there were other organizations.

 Some regions and communities of India had more respect and honor for certain heroes and leaders who originated from their community or region.
 For example the untouchables, especially the Mahars had lot of respect for a senior Congress member, Dr. Babasaheb Ambedkar.
 The Muslims respected Muslim League leaders Muhammad Jinnah and Dr. Muhammad Iqbal who demanded a separate state for the Muslims and eventually achieved it.
 The people of Tamil respected C. R. Periyyar whose main ideology was Tamili pride.
 There were also two nation wide leaders who were more respected within their region.
-The Bengalis adored Subhas Chandra Bose and the Maharashtrians adored Vinayek Savarkar.
+The Bengalis adored Subhas Chandra Bose and the Maharashtrians adored Vinayek Savarkar

 Subhas Chandra Bose won the Congress leadership in 1939.
 He was very militant in his ideas, but he did not get Gandhi's support for him and therefore he resigned from the Congress leadership.
 In 1943 he arrived in Japan and with Japanese help established in Singapore 'Free India' government and the Indian National Army whose soldiers were Indians.
 During the Second World War this army penetrated east India and attacked British posts.
 Many in India respected Bose and they called him 'Netaji' meaning honored leader.